fishjam-dev/ios-client-sdk/README.md

 The repository consists of 3 separate components:

-- `JellyfishClientSdk` - Fishjam client fully compatible with `Fishjam`, responsible for exchanging media events and receiving media streams which then are presented to the user
+- `FishjamClient` - Fishjam client fully compatible with `Fishjam`, responsible for exchanging media events and receiving media streams which then are presented to the user
-- `JellyfishCLientDemo` - Demo application utilizing `Fishjam` client
+- `FishjamClientDemo` - Demo application utilizing `Fishjam` client
 - `MembraneRTC` - iOS WebRTC client

 ### Example App